 The Kindergarten Program is a gradual introduction to schooling in a fun, yet structured environment for children who have turned 4 years of age or are turning 4 before the 30th June of that year.
 In planning a ‘learning through play’ environment for this age group, we aim to take into account the developmental stages of these children.
 All children are encouraged to develop their strengths in a supportive environment.
-It was Albert Einstein who said that “imagination is greater than knowledge”.
-We have a play-based program committed to developing each child’s imagination and personality using a differentiated curriculum.
-The program operates for three full days per week, Monday, Wednesday and Friday.

 The Pre-Primary Program aims to continue to develop and foster an enjoyment of learning, while encouraging equity and respect for others in the learning environment and community.
 It is a program for children who have turned 5 years of age or are turning 5 before the 30th June of that year.
 During this stage of their schooling, children are given the opportunity to develop essential foundations on which to build their knowledge, skills and values, particularly in the areas of social and emotional well-being, literacy and numeracy.
 We recognise that children are unique and endeavour to celebrate the individual potential of each child through a curriculum that allows children to explore and discover concepts for themselves with adult guidance.
-The program operates full-time and is the first year of the Australian Curriculum Learning Program, called ‘Foundation’.
+The program operates full-time and is the first year of the Western Australian Curriculum.